Artist

 Leonardo Sasso (vocals)

-Ezio Vevey (guitar, flute, vocals)
+Ezio Vevey (guitar, vocals)

-Alberto Gaviglio (guitar)
+Alberto Gaviglio (guitar, flute, vocals)

 Michele Conta (keyboards)